Welcome to West Valley College Transfer Center

 University of Hawai’i at Manoa

 We have an articulation agreement that provides students the opportunity to transfer to UHM’s College of Social Sciences.
-WVC students need to successfully complete an Associate Degree for Transfer (ADT) in Anthropology, Economics, Geography, Political Science, Psychology or Sociology to earn guaranteed admission to UHM with junior standing.
+Students need to successfully complete an Associate Degree for Transfer (ADT) in Administration of Justice, Anthropology, Business Administration, Communication Studies, Economics, Geography, Political Science, Psychology, Social Justice, or Sociology to earn guaranteed admission to UHM with junior standing.
 Qualifying students may also be eligible to participate in the Western Undergraduate Exchange tuition program, which provides a significant tuition discount (150% of in-state tuition) making the cost of room and board at UHM equivalent to room and board at San Jose State University.

 Historically Black Colleges and Universities (HBCU)